ZacharyWesterman/paisley/docs/functions.md

   - Get the first substring that matches the given pattern.
 If no match is found, null is returned.
 - `matches(text: string, pattern: string) -> array[string]`
   - Get all substrings that match the given pattern.
-- `numeric_string(number: number, base: number, pad_width: number) -> string`
-  - Convert a number to a numeric string of any base from 2 to 36.
-Optionally pad the string with leading zeros to a given width.
-E.g. 42 in base 16 with padding of 4 would be "002A".
 - `replace(text: string, search: string, replace: string) -> string`
   - Replace all occurrences of a substring.
 - `rpad(text: string, pad_char: string, width: number) -> string`
   - Right-pad a string with a given character.
 - `split(text: string, delim: string) -> array[string]`
   - Split a string into an array based on a delimiter.
 If the delimiter is an empty string, the string is split into individual characters.
+- `to_base(number: number, base: number, pad_width: number) -> string`
+  - Convert a number to a numeric string of any base from 2 to 36.
+Optionally pad the string with leading zeros to a given width.
+E.g. 42 in base 16 with padding of 4 would be "002A".
 - `trim(text: string [, chars: string]) -> string`
   - Remove any of the given characters from the beginning and end of a string.
 If chars is not provided, any whitespace will be removed.
 - `upper(text: string) -> string`